ChafterInnovations/Kutter/README.md

 ## License

-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the LICENSE file for details.
+This means any distributed work based on this project must also be open source.

 ## About